 Step 7 – Tackle The Problem

-Sidebar: One of the simplest ways to reduce rumination is to build a mindfulness practice.
-This year-long journal can help you make that happen.
+Sidebar: One of the simplest ways to reduce rumination is to declutter your mind.
+This book can help you make that happen.

 Step 0 – Get Treatment if Depressed